Membership Required

 Roasting Coffee Beans: Roasting coffee beans is an art, and each coffee roaster will have its own method for cultivating the most flavor and aroma out of their coffee beans.
 For some coffee beans, this will involve creating a blend to optimize the flavor profile before they become coffee grounds.

 Grinding Coffee Beans: Once coffee beans have been roasted, they can either be sent to coffee distributors in coffee bean form or turned into coffee grounds.
+There are five degrees of coffee grounds:

 1. Extra-Fine Coffee Grounds